aikei/simple-precompiler/README.md

 # simple-precompiler

-A simple Javascript precompiler.
+A simple Javascript preprocessor.
 I intended it for node.js, but it can be used for any javascript framework.

 ## Installation